-Bulbs with Vinyl
+Easy Bulbs with Vinyl

 In my early years of Xmas ornaments, they were all purchased at the local dollar store.
 They were plain as plain can be.
-However, they had nice colors to them, and they have held up very well over the years.
+However, they had nice colors to them, and they have help up very well over the years.

 So, now, after years of these plain ornaments, I have added some life to them.

-Using my Cricut, I made a quick Xmas design and cut it in vinyl.
+Using my Cricut, I made a quick xmas design and cut it in vinyl.
 Then, just like a sticker, applied it to the ornament.

 Anything from a simple Xmas phrase, or snowflake, or even a Grinch will add some character.
 More elaborate designs are acceptable also :p

-Another easy Xmas ornament is done!
+Another easy Xmas ornament done!

-Wood Ornaments with Vinyl
+Easy Wood Ornaments with Vinyl

 This is the same as the bulbs with vinyl above, just on wood.

-I didn’t feel like buying wood pucks, but as I had leftover 4×4, which I used instead.
+I didn’t feel like buying wood pucks, but as I had left over 4×4, which I used instead.
 Any wood pieces will do.

 Once the design was applied, add some ribbon.